-1.10.
+1.8.
 Inventories

 Inventories are measured at the lower of cost and net realizable value.
-To the extent inventory was received through non-exchange transactions (for no cost or for a nominal co the cost of the inventory is its fair value at the date of acquisition.
-Inventories comprise ost), IPSAS 12.15, 12.16 agricultural produce that has been harvested from biological assets are measured on in recognition at fair value less costs to sell at the point of harvest.
-Inventories held for distribution at no charge or for a nominal charge or consumption in production process of goods to be distributed at no charge or for a nominal charge are howe measured at the lower of cost and current replacement cost.
-Cost includes all costs of purchases, cost of conversion and other costs incurred in bringing inventories to their present location and condition.
-Current replacement cost represents cost the Public Sector would incur to acquire the asset on the reporting date.
-123431710 The cost of inventories is stated using the First in First Out method.
-IPSAS 12.35 When inventories are sold or consumed, the carrying amount of those inventories is recogni as an expense in the period in which the related revenue is recognized/ the expense relate there is no related revenue, the expense is recognised when the goods are distributed or related service is rendered. s.
-If The amount of any write-down of inventories to current replacement cost (due IPSAS 17 44 obsolescence, damage, or other reasons) and all losses of inventories are recognized as expense in the period the write-down or loss occurs. expense in the period the write-down or loss occurs. expense in the period the write-down or loss occurs.
-Commentary According to IPSAS 12.35, cost of inventories shall be assigned by using: -first- in first- out or expense in the period the write-down or loss occurs.
-Commentary According to IPSAS 12.35, cost of inventories shall be assigned by using: -first- in first- out or - weighted average cost formulas. expense in the period the write-down or loss occurs.
-Commentary According to IPSAS 12.35, cost of inventories shall be assigned by using: -first- in first- out or - weighted average cost formulas.
-The Government has opted for the First in First Out Method as it is the easiest to determine. ent IPSAS 16.26, 16.27 expense in the period the write-down or loss occurs.
-Commentary According to IPSAS 12.35, cost of inventories shall be assigned by using: -first- in first- out or - weighted average cost formulas.
-The Government has opted for the First in First Out Method as it is the easiest to determine.
-1.11.
-Investment Property Investment properties are measured initially at cost, including transaction costs.
-Investmer properties acquired through a non-exchange transaction is measured at fair value at dat ent IPSAS 16.26, 16.27 e of expense in the period the write-down or loss occurs.
-Commentary According to IPSAS 12.35, cost of inventories shall be assigned by using: -first- in first- out or - weighted average cost formulas.
-The Government has opted for the First in First Out Method as it is the easiest to determine.
-1.11.
-Investment Property Investment properties are measured initially at cost, including transaction costs.
-Investmer properties acquired through a non-exchange transaction is measured at fair value at dat acquisition.
-Subsequent to initial recognition, investment properties are stated at fair value, which refleteened ects IPSAS 16.26, 16.27 ever IPSAS 16.39 expense in the period the write-down or loss occurs.
-Commentary According to IPSAS 12.35, cost of inventories shall be assigned by using: -first- in first- out or -weighted average cost formulas.
-The Government has opted for the First in First Out Method as it is the easiest to determine.
-1.11.
-Investment Property Investment properties are measured initially at cost, including transaction costs.
-Investmer properties acquired through a non-exchange transaction is measured at fair value at dat acquisition.
-Subsequent to initial recognition, investment properties are stated at fair value, which refimarket conditions at the reporting date.
-Fair values are determined based on an annual valuation performed by an accredited value of the value of ects IPSAS 16.26, 16.27 ects IPSAS 16.39 huer IPSAS 16.86d expense in the period the write-down or loss occurs.
-Commentary According to IPSAS 12.35, cost of inventories shall be assigned by using: -first- in first- out or - weighted average cost formulas.
-The Government has opted for the First in First Out Method as it is the easiest to determine 1.11.
-Investment Property Investment properties are measured initially at cost, including transaction costs.
-Investment properties acquired through a non-exchange transaction is measured at fair value at dat acquisition.
-Subsequent to initial recognition, investment properties are stated at fair value, which reflormarket conditions at the reporting date.
-Fair values are determined based on an annual valuation performed by an accredited val applying a valuation model recommended by the International Valuation Standards Commit Gains or losses arising from changes in the fair values of investment properties are include eets IPSAS 16.26, 16.27 eets IPSAS 16.39 luer IPSAS 16.86d d in IPSAS 16.44 the IPSAS 16.77, 16.80
+To the extent that inventory was received through non-exchange transactions (for no cost or for a nominal cost), the cost of the inventory is its fair value at the date of acquisition.
+Inventories comprising agricultural produce that has been harvested from biological assets are measured on initial recognition at fair value less costs to sell at the point of harvest.

+Inventories held for distribution at no charge or for a nominal charge or consumption in the production process of goods to be distributed at no charge or for a nominal charge are however measured at the lower of cost and current replacement cost.

+Donated inventories from non-exchange transactions for nil or nominal consideration are initially measured at its fair value at the date of receipt.

+Cost includes all costs of purchases, cost of conversion and other costs incurred in bringing the inventories to their present location and condition.
+Current replacement cost represents the cost the Public Sector would incur to acquire the asset on the reporting date.

+The cost of inventories is stated using the First in First Out method.

+When inventories are sold or consumed, the carrying amount of those inventories is recognized as an expense in the period in which the related revenue is recognized/ the expense relates.
+If there is no related revenue, the expense is recognised when the goods are distributed or the related service is rendered.

+The amount of any write-down of inventories to current replacement cost (due to obsolescence, damage, or other reasons) and all losses of inventories are recognized as an expense in the period the write-down or loss occurs.

+$According \ to \ IPSAS\ 12.35, cost\ of\ inventories\ shall\ be\ assigned\ by\ using:$

+- -first- in first- out or - weighted average cost formulas.

+The Government has opted for the First in First Out Method.

+1.9.
+Investment Property

+Investment property is property (land or a building - or part of a building - or both) held to earn rentals or for capital appreciation, or both, rather than for:

+- (a) Use in the production or supply of goods or services, or for administrative purposes; or - (b) Sale in the ordinary course of operations.

+Investment properties are measured initially at cost, including transaction costs.
+Investment properties acquired through a non-exchange transaction is measured at fair value at date of acquisition.

+Subsequent to initial recognition, investment properties are stated at fair value, which reflects market conditions at the reporting date.

+Fair values are determined based on an annual valuation performed by an accredited valuer applying a valuation model recommended by the International Valuation Standards Committee.

+IPSAS 16.86d

+Gains or losses arising from changes in the fair values of investment properties are included in surplus or deficit in the period in which they arise.

+Investment properties are derecognized either when they have been disposed of or when the investment property is permanently withdrawn from use and no future economic benefit or service potential is expected from its disposal.
+The difference between the net disposal proceeds and the carrying amount of the asset is recognized in the surplus or deficit in the period of derecognition.

+Transfers are made to (or from) investment property only when there is a change in use.